-An equation asks for exact value(s) that make two sides equal.
-An inequality asks for all values that make one side larger, smaller, at least as large, or at most as large as the other.
+Use inequality solving whenever a problem describes a range, a cutoff, or a constraint rather than a single target value.
+An equation asks for the exact value(s) that make two sides equal; an inequality asks for all values that make one side larger, smaller, at least as large, or at most as large as the other.

-For example, x<4x < 4 means every number less than 44 works.
-That includes 33, 00, and 10-10, but not 44 itself.
+For example, x<4x < 4 means every number less than 44 works, including 33, 00, and 10-10, but not 44 itself.
 That is why inequality answers describe a set of numbers.

-If you multiply or divide both sides by a negative number, reverse the sign:
+2. Watch for negatives.
+If you multiply or divide both sides by a negative number, reverse the inequality sign.

 The statement is still true, but only because the direction changed from << to >>.